Bedrock-OSS/bedrock-wiki/docs/commands/entity-counter.md

 ]"
 ></FolderView>

-> Note: The scoreboard names (in this case: 'total') may end up being used by other people.
+> Note: The scoreboard names (in this case: 'count') may end up being used by other people.
 Appending ` _ ` and a set of randomly generated characters after would be a choice that reduces the probability of collisions.
 Similar technique can be employed for the ` .mcfunction ` filenames.
 Ex:
-> - ` total_0fe678 `
+> - ` count_0fe678 `
 > - ` entity_counter_0fe678.mcfunction `